 Introduction

-company has been looked out since long for transferring the knowledge and technical know how, available with National Agricultural Research System (NARS) in general and PARC in particular to the ultimate end users viz. agro-industries and farmers.
-To fill the gap, PARC on the directive of Government of Pakistan has established an Innovative Product Marketing Company viz.
+A dynamic commercial and marketing company has been looked out since long for transferring the knowledge and technical know how, available with National Agricultural Research System (NARS) in general and Pakistan Agriculture Research Council (PARC) in particular, to the ultimate end users viz. agro-industries and farmers.
+To fill this gap, PARC on the directive of Government of Pakistan has established an Innovative Product Marketing Company viz.
 PARC Agrotech Company (Pvt) Limited – PATCO with its head office at Islamabad.
-The company got incorporated with the Securities and Exchange Commission of Pakistan under the Companies Ordinance, 1984 (XLVII of 1984) on 11th April, 2008.
+The company got incorporated with the Securities and Exchange Commission of Pakistan (SECP) under the Companies Ordinance, 1984 (XLVII of 1984) on 11th April, 2008.
 The company is limited by shares.

 Muhammad Ehtesham Iqbal